libdebug/libdebug/README.md

 `wait()` will block the execution of the Python script until the debugging process interrupts.

-`finish([exact=True])` will continue the execution until the current function returns or the process is stopped (e.g., breakpoint).
+`finish([heuristic="backtrace"])` will continue the execution until the current function returns or the process is stopped (e.g., breakpoint).

-In **exact** mode, the debugger will iteratively perform single hardware steps until the return instruction of the current frame is executed.
-In **non-exact** mode, a breakpoint is placed on the return address and execution continues.
-In most cases, when the function frame is aligned with the calling convention, the flow of both modes coincides.
-However, in case of packed or non-conventional binaries, it is possible that the address found on the stack is wrong or cannot be detected by a software breakpoint.
-The reason why non-exact mode could be preferred is speed, as allowing execution to continue is still faster than hardware stepping for big functions.
+The available heuristics are:

+- **backtrace**: This heuristic uses the saved return address found on the stack or on a dedicated register to find the return address of the current function.
+A breakpoint is applied to the resolved address and execution is continued.
+This is the fastest heuristic and is fairly reliable, but it may not work in the presence of self-modifying code.
+- **step-mode**: This heuristic steps one instruction at a time until the ret instruction is executed in the current frame (nested calls are handled).
+This is a reliable heuristic, but is slow and fails in the case of tailcalls or similar optimizations.

+The default heuristic when none is specified is **backtrace**.
 `step_until(<address | symbol>, [max_steps=-1])` will step until the desired address is reached or for `max_steps` steps, whichever comes first.

 `breakpoint(<address | symbol>, [hardware=False])` will set a breakpoint, which can be hardware-assisted.